tomlinsonk/kit-emu/README.md

 - `AddressDecoder.java`: activates components that listen to the bus whenever their address range is selected
 - `RAM.java`: emulates the RAM chip.
 Reads and writes happen through the bus.
 - `ROM.java`: emulates the ROM chip.
 Initialized according to a 6502 binary file.
-- `Graphics.java`: emulates the MC6847-based KiT graphics card (only text mode supported so far).
+- `Graphics.java`: emulates the MC6847-based KiT graphics card.
 - `VIA.java`: emulates the 65C22 VIA chip.
 Can request interrupts.
 - `SSD.java`: emulates a 256 Kb SSD using the SST39SF020A flash chip
 - `SID.java`: a dummy class that occupies the SID sound card's address space but does nothing (just exists so programs with sound work on the emulator, but no sound plays)